Track AI-driven pull requests

 Automation 1: Get commits on PR updated

-relation is null (before and after) to ensure that it only processes pull requests that have not yet been associated with an AI coding agent.
+This automation only runs when the ai_coding_agent relation is null (before and after) to ensure that it only processes pull requests that have not yet been associated with an AI coding agent.

 -

-Go to the Automations page of your portal.
+Go to the Automations page in Port.

 -